THIS ARTICLE MAY CONTAIN COMPENSATED LINKS - MY DISCLOSURE.

 This is what is meant by Dobsonians giving you “the best bang for the buck”.

-Simple fabrication: The second main advantage is the simple construction.
-This not only makes it more affordable but also quick to set up and easy to use.
+Simple fabrication means it not only more affordable but is also quick to set up and use.

 No polar alignment needed: There’s no messing around setting the latitude of the mount so the azimuth axis points to the celestial pole.